rayct/rayct/notes.md

-No, you **cannot directly trigger a GitHub Actions workflow on a remote repository from your local CLI** using native GitHub CLI commands or tools.
+You **cannot directly trigger a GitHub Actions workflow on a remote repository from your local CLI** using native GitHub CLI commands or tools.
 However, you can achieve this using the **GitHub API** or **GitHub CLI (`gh`)**, which allows you to trigger workflows remotely.

 ---